mhowlett/confluent-kafka-dotnet/blog.md

 transformProcessor.Start(instanceId, cancellationToken);
 ```

 And that's it!
 To scale your processing, simply run multiple instances of your program and let Kafka consumer groups do their magic.
-More detailed information on using `AsyncTransformProcessor` is available in the example's [readme.md](...).
+More detailed information on using the `Processor` is available in the example's [readme.md](...).

 For the remainder of this blog post, we're going to dive into the
 details of it's implementation.